Morwenn/POLDER/README.md

 POLDER uses some of the most recent C++ features, even some that are not already standardized but that ought to work with some of the most recent compilers.
 POLDER should compile with:
-* g++ 4.9
+* g++ 5.1
 * clang++ 3.5

 Documentation
 -------------

-There is no official and complete documentation.
+There is no complete documentation for POLDER.
 You can find some work in progress documentation at http://morwenn.github.io/POLDER/ using Sphinx.
-You can also use Doxygen to generate some partial documentation from the comments embedded in the code.
+You can also use Doxygen to generate some partial documentation from the comments embedded in the code but templates being kind of hard to document properly, you should really use the Sphinx documentation when possible.

 Test suite
 ----------

 A partial test suite is provided along with the library.
 It is written with a custom version of the Catch framework.
-You can find some additional documentation about this test suite in the dedicate folder.
+You can find some additional documentation about this test suite in the dedicated folder.